Certora/CertoraProverSupplementary/Tutorials/Challenge/README.md

 [Borda.sol](Borda.sol) contains `BordaInterface` and a contract `Borda` implementing this interface.
 [Borda.spec](Borda.spec) contains rules to verify any given implementation this interface.

-# Running the Certora Prover

-The prerequisites to running the Certora Prover are:
+# Exercise Prerequisites

    * Python3.5 and up, including pip
    * Java 11 and later
    * A solidity compiler version 0.6.0 or later.

+# Running the Certora Prover

 1. Install the Certora Prover Package: `pip3 install certora-cli`.
 2. Set your Certora key: `export CERTORAKEY=795ebbac71ae5fd6a19e7a214a524b064e33ff05`.